okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rate-limits/index.md

 To access the individual API limits, visit a category page by clicking the appropriate category link in the table.

 > We enforce limits at the individual API endpoint level **as requests per minute**.
-The cumulative limits per category are:

 | Category                                                          | Developer (free) | Developer (paid) | One App | Enterprise | Workforce Identity    |
 | ----------------------------------------------------------------- | ---------------- | ---------------- | ------- | ---------- | --------------------- |